kingshere/passion_project/README.md

-# Football Analysis Project

 ## Introduction
-The goal of this project is to detect and track players, referees, and footballs in a video using YOLO, one of the best AI object detection models available.
-We will also train the model to improve its performance.
-Additionally, we will assign players to teams based on the colors of their t-shirts using Kmeans for pixel segmentation and clustering.
-With this information, we can measure a team's ball acquisition percentage in a match.
-We will also use optical flow to measure camera movement between frames, enabling us to accurately measure a player's movement.
-Furthermore, we will implement perspective transformation to represent the scene's depth and perspective, allowing us to measure a player's movement in meters rather than pixels.
-Finally, we will calculate a player's speed and the distance covered.
-This project covers various concepts and addresses real-world problems, making it suitable for both beginners and experienced machine learning engineers.
+This project aims to design a system capable of detecting and tracking players, referees, and footballs in video footage using the YOLO (You Only Look Once) object detection framework.
+To enhance accuracy, the model will undergo training to optimize its performance.
+Additionally, the system will categorize players into teams by analyzing the colors of their jerseys through K-means clustering, a pixel-based segmentation technique.
+This classification will enable the calculation of a team’s ball possession percentage during a match.

+To measure player movement accurately, optical flow analysis will be employed to account for camera motion between frames.
+Perspective transformation will then be applied to adjust for depth and scene perspective, allowing movement metrics (e.g., speed and distance covered) to be converted from pixel-based measurements to real-world units (meters).
+The project integrates computer vision and machine learning concepts, addressing practical challenges such as object tracking, color-based segmentation, and spatial analysis.
+It is designed to be accessible for learners new to machine learning while offering complexity and depth for more experienced engineers.